san-con765/video_analysis_aws/README.md

 ## Requirements

-- boto3
-- botocore
-- numpy
-- mediapipe
+- AWS CLI configured with administrator access
-- Pillow
+- Python 3.9.16
-- opencv-python
+- Boto3
-- python-dotenv
+- NumPy
+- MediaPipe (for video processing, not included in the dummy code)
+- OpenCV-Python (optional for advanced image/video manipulations)

 ## Setup Instructions